 Mercy is the ability to minister to those who suffer physically, emotionally, spiritually, or relationally.
 Their acts are characterized by their love, compassion, and kindness.

-Pastoring is the responsibility taken for a group of believers to equip them in Christ-centered living.
+Pastoring is the responsibility of a group of believers to equip them in Christ-centred living.

 Prophecy offers messages from God that comfort, encourage, warn, and reveal truths that lead to repentance and spiritual growth.